-Socio-spatial ecology and behavioural integration: individuals' spatial and social behaviours are tightly intertwined (Webber et al. 2023), with spatial behaviour often being important in explaining social network structure (Mourier et al. 2012; Pinter-Wollman 2015; Firth & Sheldon 2016).
-Comparative network analyses offer an exciting opportunity to look at how the role of the ecological environment and movement behaviour in explaining social structure varies among populations and species, testing to what extent variation in these relationships can be linked to other species level traits such a body mass, mobility and kin structure.
-Examining how spatial and social network types are linked across and within species could help to inform a wide range of empirical questions, e.g. refining our ability to quantify individual variation in optimal group size and structure (Webber et al. 2023), as well as encouraging the integration of spatial data types into social network workflows using spatio-temporally parameterised telemetry tracks (Robitaille et al. 2019).
+Socio-spatial ecology and behavioural integration: individuals' spatial and social 601 602 behaviours are tightly intertwined (Webber et al. 2023), with spatial behaviour often being 603 important in explaining social network structure (Mourier et al. 2012; Pinter-Wollman 2015; 604 Firth & Sheldon 2016).
+Comparative network analyses offer an exciting opportunity to look at 605 how the role of the ecological environment and movement behaviour in explaining social 606 structure varies among populations and species (Fig. 2), testing whether variation in these relationships can be linked to species traits such a body mass, mobility, and kin structure.
+607 Examining how spatial and social network types are linked across and within species could 608 609 inform a wide range of empirical questions, e.g. refining our ability to quantify individual 610 variation in optimal group size and structure (Webber et al. 2023), as well as encouraging integration of spatial data types into social network workflows using spatio-temporally parameterised telemetry tracks (Robitaille et al. 2019).

-Group structure and dynamics: Existing applications of comparative social network analyses have focused on comparing group- and population-level social structure and patterns of group stability.
-However, typically this has been between small numbers of closely-related species.
-Extending these approaches across a diverse set of social systems offers the potential to start teasing apart the importance of the ecological environment, taxonomy/evolutionary history and species-level traits (e.g. body mass, mode of movement, migratoriness, mating system etc.) in explaining broad patterns in animal social structure.
-Using a comparative network approach provides a more flexible way to capture nuanced variation in social structure and its temporal dynamics than historical approaches.
-Moving to finer social scales, there is considerable scope to answer novel questions as more social network datasets become available in online repositories.
-For example, different relationships between the costs of aggression and dominance rank have been documented (Silk et al. 2019; Hobson et al. 2021a), and comparative network analyses offer promise in finding general patterns for how this relationship varies and depends on other species traits.
+614 Group structure and dynamics: Existing applications of comparative social network analyses have focused on comparing group- and population-level social structure and 615 patterns of group stability.
+However, typically this has involved small numbers of closely-616 617 related species.
+Extending these approaches across diverse social systems offers the potential to start teasing apart the importance of the ecological environment, evolutionary 618 619 history and species-level traits (e.g. life history, mode of movement, migratory tendency, 620 mating system etc.; Fig. 2) in explaining broad patterns in animal social structure.
+Using a 621 comparative network approach provides a more flexible way to capture nuanced variation in 622 social structure and its temporal dynamics than historical approaches.
+Moving to finer social 623 scales, there is considerable scope to answer novel questions as more social network 624 datasets become available.
+For example, different relationships between the costs of aggression and dominance rank have been documented (Silk et al. 2019; Hobson et al. 625 2021a), and comparative network analyses offer promise in finding general patterns for how 626 627 this relationship varies and depends on other species traits.

-The evolution of sociality and cooperation: The evolution of cooperation is a major focus in behavioural ecology, and benefited from previous comparative analyses (Cornwallis et al. 2017; Firman et al. 2020).
-Despite studies in this area frequently examining the maintenance of complex sociality (e.g. (Akçay 2018)), they have yet to take full advantage of comparative network approaches, either theoretically or empirically.
-Moving network models of the evolution of cooperation from theoretical network structures (e.g. (Ohtsuki et al. 2006)) to exploit multi-species data from social network repositories could help generalise findings to different real-world network structures.
-These approaches may also help investigate how the emergence of cooperation in different network structures is linked to species-level traits and how well it aligns with recorded cooperative behaviours.
-From an empirical perspective, comparative social network analyses can provide further metrics to help construct multidimensional projections of social complexity (Prox & Farine 2020), as well as feeding back to inform the development of social network structures themselves (Akçay 2018).
-Identifying consistent features of social networks that differ between cooperative and noncooperative species, for example, could help quantify how the evolution of cooperation shapes wider ecological and evolutionary processes.
+629 The evolution of sociality and cooperation: The evolution of cooperation is a major focus 630 in behavioural ecology, and has benefited from previous comparative analyses (Cornwallis et al. 2017; Firman et al. 2020).
+Despite studies in this area frequently examining the 631 maintenance of complex sociality (e.g. (Akcay 2018)), they have yet to take full advantage of 632 comparative network approaches, either theoretically or empirically.
+Moving network models 633 634 of the evolution of cooperation from theoretical network structures (e.g. (Ohtsuki et al. 2006)) 635 to exploit multi-species data from social network repositories could help generalise findings 636 to different real-world network structures.
+These approaches may also help investigate how the emergence of cooperation in different network structures is linked to species-level traits, 637 638 and how well it aligns with recorded cooperative behaviours.
+From an empirical perspective, 639 comparative social network analyses can provide further metrics to help construct 640 multidimensional projections of social complexity (Prox & Farine 2020), as well as feeding 641 back to inform the development of social network structures themselves (Akcay 2018).
+Identifying consistent features of social networks that differ between cooperative and non-642 cooperative species, for example, could help quantify how the evolution of cooperation 643 shapes wider ecological and evolutionary processes.
+644